rssoftwareab/arrigo-support/docs/support/index.md

 [Use Arrigo's process management for my own services](#use-arrigos-process-management-for-my-own-services)

 [Arrigo Services are not starting up after reboot](#arrigo-services-are-not-starting-up-after-reboot)

+## Adding new chart signal gives "This content was not properly loaded"

+### Question
+If I add a new chart signal, I get an error "This content was not properly loaded".

+### Answer
+If you are using your own theme this is caused by missing fields in your theme files.
+Download updated theme files [here](https://releases.arrigo.se/theme_arrigo/) to make sure all theme fields are correct.
+Specifically, there are missing colors in the "order" section.

 ## Broken image links